How Beanstalk Works

 When the price of Bean is too low (i.e., deltaB is negative), Beanstalk:

-By increasing the Soil supply and raising the Temperature, Beanstalk can decrease the supply of Beans and therefore bring the price of Bean back up to its peg (assuming there are willing lenders at the given Temperature).
+By increasing the Soil supply and raising the Maximum Temperature, Beanstalk can decrease the supply of Beans and therefore bring the price of Bean back up to its peg (assuming there are willing lenders at the given Temperature).
 In principle, a reasonable debt level and consistent credit history attracts lenders.

 When the Bean price is too high (i.e., deltaB is positive), Beanstalk:

-- Lowers the Temperature.
+Lowers the Crop Ratio.

 To align the interests of Stalkholders and Sowers, 1/3 of Bean supply increases are distributed to Stalkholders and 1/3 go to Pod Harvests.
 The other 1/3 are distributed to Active Fertilizer holders as part of Beanstalk’s recapitalization plan after the April 2022 governance exploit (see Barn section).